 Free proxies are often seen as a dream come true but can quickly turn into a nightmare, and finding a free proxy list can feel like striking gold, only to find that the motherload has been claimed by too many other prospectors.

 In other words, free proxies for web scraping are often too good to be true.
 New proxies might work for a while, only to be blocked by more and more sites as their usage increases.
 Paid proxies can also be banned, but have a lower risk because the proxy addresses are not plastered on a public proxy list like most free proxies are.
 And with free proxies, the provider has little control over the use of their proxy addresses, so IPs can be blacklisted for a variety of reasons.

-When you use IPs from a free proxy server list, you are sharing addresses with other web scrapers and anonymous web surfers who often care little about maintaining a proxy’s viability, foregoing IP rotation, or other means of avoiding proxy bans.
+When you use IPs from a free proxy list, you are sharing addresses with other web scrapers and anonymous web surfers who often care little about maintaining a proxy’s viability, foregoing IP rotation, or other means of avoiding proxy bans.
 With free proxies, it’s not what you did to get an address blocked, it’s what someone else did to get it blocked.
 Even so, there is one major benefit to getting proxies for free: the obvious one.
 They’re free.
-But what is the best free proxy to use?
-But not all free proxy lists are equal, which is why we have created this list of the top 10 free proxies and the best free proxy lists for web scraping.
+But what are the best free proxies to use?
+Not all free proxy lists are equal, which is why we have listed the top 10 best free proxies for web scraping.